massalabs/station/INSTALLATION.md

 5. The installation will begin, and you will see progress information in the terminal.
 6. Once the installation is complete, you can close the terminal.

 Congratulations!
-You have successfully installed the **MassaStation** on your computer.
+You have successfully installed **MassaStation** on your computer.
 You can start MassaStation by searching for it in the Applications folder.